 This workers’ compensation hearing is a “bench trial” meaning it is tried before judge, not a jury.
 Any party dissatisfied with the judge’s written decision or “award” may petition a direct appeal to the State Board’s Appellate Division.
 At this stage, the parties will argue as to whether the judge’s award was legally proper and supported by the evidence.
 No new evidence may be presented before the Appellate Division as it is restricted to the evidence of records presented before the ALJ.
 The parties have the opportunity to present oral arguments before the Appellate Division wherein the State Board Appellate judges may ask the attorneys particular questions pertaining to the parties’ position.
 However, the lawyers are only provided 5 minutes each to make their oral argument.
 Once the Appellate Division issues its decision, the parties still have the power to appeal the matter to the Superior Court, Court of Appeals, and the Supreme Court of Georgia.
 Obviously, it can be daunting.
 But with the right support, it works very well.
 Your legal representation is there to help you utilize Georgia law and the legal system to deliver you the best outcome possible.

-The Ramos Law Firm has recovered millions of dollars for Georgia’s workforce, practicing 100% Workers’ Compensation for a decade.
-Visit our website and blog for trends and news affecting Georgia workers.
+Ramos & Law has recovered millions of dollars for Georgia’s workforce, practicing 100% Workers’ Compensation for a decade.